 A nurse’s value is in nursing people back to health — by its nature, it’s an altruistic occupation.

 In a consumer-centric society, a marketer has more value than a nurse because their function is to encourage people to consume, which is essential to keep the wheels of our economy turning.

 Altruistic jobs with high social value aren’t rewarded as they don’t complement the dominant ideology underpinning the structure of society.

 It’s all in our genes

 Selfishness and self-interest have become embedded in our social structure.
 Charles Darwin’s Theory of Evolution has done much to cement these beliefs in society.

 Darwin’s theory emphasises the importance of natural selection in the evolution of species.
 Those most adapted to their environment are more likely to survive.
-The term the ‘survival of the fittest’ was coined through a belief that selfishness is naturally beneficial for the human race.
+The term ‘survival of the fittest’ was coined through a belief that selfishness is naturally beneficial for humans.
 Selfishness is a requisite for survival, and in a hostile world, only the most selfish will prevail.

 We’re stronger together

 To create an economy that works for everyone, it’s necessary to reject beliefs celebrating selfishness and the self-interest of the individual.
 If the Coronavirus has taught us anything, it’s that society is stronger together.
 We all depend on one another for our prosperity and wellbeing.
 If we all focused on our self-interests, no one would devote their lives to helping others.